ihr2295/project_2/README.md

 - JPEG
 - Photoshop: Used to create pictures, resize images, and edit photos for the website.
 - Adobe Illustrator: Used to create vectors, icons, and edit photos for the website.
-- Free pic premium for some premium picture of course licensed
+- Free pic premium for some premium pictures of course licensed

 ## Testing